-Scholarship Program Manager
+Scholarship Program Director

-High School Program Coordinator
+High School Program Manager

-Janeth joined the New Mexico Simon Scholars Program as the High School Program Coordinator in July 2017.
-She is a first-generation student, an alum of the Simon Scholars program, and a graduate of Capital High School, class of 2011.
+Janeth joined the New Mexico Simon Scholars Program, where she serves as High School Program Manager, in July 2017.
+She is a first-generation student, an alum of the Simon Scholars program, and a 2011 graduate of Capital High School.
 She attended the University of New Mexico, where she pursued her degree in Political Science with a minor in Economics.
 After earning her degree in 2015, she worked as a mentor for high school students at College Plaza at Santa Fe High School.
 Janeth is very passionate about helping other students like herself surpass the barriers to obtain a higher education.

-Tutor Coordinator – Albuquerque
+Program Coordinator & Tutor Coordinator – Albuquerque

 Tutor Coordinator – Santa Fe